dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 You will also need typings for the wrappers and for Meteor standard API, so that they can be used in TypeScript code with static types.
 You can simply copy over the `typings` directory from the repository into your project.

 There is a sample app built with this setup located at [github.com/dataflows/meteor-typescript-utils-example](https://github.com/dataflows/meteor-typescript-utils-example).
-This repository also contains the Gulp configs, so that you can `gulp run` to compile and start Meteor and `gulp make` to just recompile TypeScript code.
+This repository also contains the Gulp configs, so that you can `gulp run` to compile and start Meteor and `gulp make` to just recompile your TypeScript code.

 ## Blaze templates